weekendesk/k8s-grafana-dashboards-controller/README.md

 Kubernetes
 =======
-- Access to the API is expected to be granted by the `ServiceAccount` attached to the pod running the controller's container.
+- Access to the Kubernetes API is expected to be granted by the local kubeconfig file.
-- You can use kube-api compatible [labelSelector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors)s to select the configmaps to watch for dashboard descriptions.
+- You can use equality-based [labelSelector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#equality-based-requirement)s to select the configmaps to watch for dashboard descriptions.

 Grafana
 =======
-- The controller supports either `api key` or `basic auth`
+- The controller requires access to the Grafana API, either using an `api key` or `basic auth`

 Configuration
 =======

+Configuration can be specified in 2 ways:
+- using command line arguments (use `--help` to see the complete usage instructions)
+- using environment variables:

 Env Variable | | Description | Default | Example
 --- | --- | --- | --- | ---